rokoatcoffee/aws-lambda-local-with-actions/README.md

 ## Cookiecutter

 Parameters defined in the cookiecutter.json are:
-- project_name  - Used as the Lambda function name as well as the project name
+- project_name  - used as the Lambda function name as well as the input for the projet_slug to replace spaces and dashes in the python module names
 - author
 - description
 - version